OxaPayBlog: Аналитика о криптоплатежных шлюзах

 Key Takeaway Before Moving On

-At the end of this stage, you should be able to answer one question clearly:
+At the end of this stage, you should clearly answer:

-Which integration method matches my current business reality with the least risk?
+Which integration method fits my business with the least risk?

 Choosing the method first prevents forcing your business into a tool that does not fit.